 |F. Social cohesion||F1.
 Agricultural employment||F2.
 Farm income||Fu1.
 Social inequality along agro-food chains|

-The LET plans to achieve the following impacts on the metropolitan socioecological assessment:
+The LET plans to achieve the following impacts on the socio-ecological evaluation of the metropolis:

-- Strengthen criteria and methods for the assessment of territories as socio-ecological systems.
+- Strengthen the criteria and methods for the treatment of the territory as a socio-ecological system.

-- Complete databases and knowledge about relevant territorial variables.
+- Complete databases and knowledge about significant territorial variables.

-- Develop a support system for planning and managing the metropolis.
+- Develop a support system for planning and management of the metropolis.

 - Collaborate in the design of policies and metropolitan governance.

-- Facilitate transference of ecological and territorial knowledge to the citizens.
+- Facilitate the transfer of ecological and territorial knowledge to citizens.nce of ecological and territorial knowledge to the citizens.

 The LET team is made up of researchers and technicians from the Barcelona Institute of Regional and Metropolitan Studies (IERMB) and the Centre for Ecological Research and Forestry Applications (CREAF), postdoctoral and pre-doctoral researchers linked to LET, and associated researchers from other institutions that collaborate on specific projects.